MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/RawMessage.md

 description: Contents of the @minecraft/server.RawMessage class.
 ---
 # RawMessage Interface

->[!IMPORTANT]
->These APIs are experimental as part of the Beta APIs experiment.
-As with all experiments, you may see changes in functionality in updated Minecraft versions.
-Check the Minecraft Changelog for details on any changes to Beta APIs.
-Where possible, this documentation reflects the latest updates to APIs in Minecraft beta versions.
-Defines a JSON structure that is used for more flexible
+Defines a JSON structure that is used for more flexible.

 ## Properties

 ### **rawtext**
 `rawtext?: RawMessage[];`

+Provides a raw-text equivalent of the current message.

 Type: [*RawMessage*](RawMessage.md)[]